ChadsArcade/Mame-Spinner/README.md

 The encoder reading is done via an interrupt routine and has been found to be very reliable with no backspin under a Windowed OS.
 A second ISR is included in the code which samples on rising and falling edges, thus doubling the PPR count, should you wish to experiment.
 You could also sample the "B" pin and double the PPR count again.

+A metal plate with a few holes drilled in it will provide a suitable mount for a Takeman ZVG multivector CP (Tempest mounting holes).